avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 The single core unvectorized version is extremely slow.
 I tried running this in both my 8th gen Core i7 and the Google Colab CPU machines, but you need to wait for hours/days (depending on target resolution) to get something that resembles the original.

 Fortunately, This problem is well suited for parallelization.
 JAX is a python library that lets you use a version of numpy and compile it to highly vectorized code that can be run on a GPU/TPU.
 We need to rework this algorithm for a GPU.

+GPUs generally suited to high-throughput type computations that exhibit data-parallelism to exploit the wide vector width SIMD (Single Instruction Multiple Data) architecture.

+We extrude the target(Mona Lisa) and canvas(initial random state) to 3D.